toggledbits/MatrixFireFast/README.md

 > Note: I've made attempts to reduce this requirement to three bytes per pixel (just what FastLED requires), but thus far my attempts have increased code complexity and reduced performance, and the exchange isn't worth it, IMO.
 RAM is cheap.

+Another thing to be aware of is that the refresh rate will be limited by the size of the display and the type of LEDs.
+For NeoPixels, for example, there are strict timing requirements for data transmission and it takes about 30&micro;s per pixel.
+So 100 pixels takes the library 3ms to update.
+During this time, FastLED must disable interrupts, so anything else going on is going to be delayed accordingly.
+My 44x11 test matrix, with 484 pixels, takes 14.52ms to transmit to the display, and therefore the theoretical limit of the frame rate is around 68 frames per second.
+Forunately, this is higher than what I feel looks good (for this display, something in the low 20s is most pleasing to my eye).

 ## Basic Configuration

 The most basic thing you need to do is configure the size of the display you are using, and what data pin is used to transmit the pixel stream to the display.
 If you do nothing else to the code when you first try it, you have to get these right.
 These are set near the stop of the code: